r41d4/cfex/README.md

 ## Overview

-CFEX provides a number of morphometric features extracted from segmented nuclei in a tissue image to be used in your research without any prior annotation work or model training.

 Program takes two files as input in order to extract features from cell nuclei:

 - image of H&E stained tissue in TIFF or SVS format;